Credit Score: Defined And Explained

 VA Loan Requirements

-If you’re a veteran or active-duty service member, you could get a VA loan.
+If you’re a veteran or active-duty service member, you could get a Department of Veterans Affairs (VA) loan.
 Although the VA has no minimum credit requirement for VA loans, lenders can set their own requirements; if you use Rocket Mortgage®, you’ll need a minimum credit score of 580.

 USDA Loan Requirements

-USDA loans are only for homes in eligible rural areas, as determined by the U.S. Department of Agriculture.
+USDA loans are only for homes in eligible rural areas, as determined by the U.S. Department of Agriculture (USDA).
 To get a USDA loan, you need a minimum credit score of 640 and a household income that’s no higher than 115% of the area median income.